wensle/flappy-bird-gymnasium/README.md

 observations.
 The yielded attributes are the:

 * horizontal distance to the next pipe
+* the next pipe's top vertical position
-* difference between the player's y position and the next hole's y position
+* the next pipe's bottom vertical position
 * horizontal distance to the next next pipe
+* the next next pipe's top vertical position
-* difference between the player's y position and the next next hole's y position
+* the next next pipe's bottom vertical position
+* player's vertical position
 * player's vertical velocity
 * player's rotation